corsairmarks/combined_silfae_revisited/mod/README.md

     * Fix incorrect scoping for initial leader checks (scientists will be Ganglions)
     * Fix accidental food usage (side-effect of identifying the species as organic)
     * Add namelist for `HLFXT` and `HLFXTALT` (duplicates of `ART1`)
-    * Reweight Ganglion and Drone jobs - *frixigrams should always prefer technician jobs and weight lower than Ganglions for science
+    * Re-weight Ganglion and Drone jobs - *frixigrams should always prefer technician jobs and weight lower than Ganglions for science
 * 1.0.2 More bugfixes
     * Fix incorrect random name reference
     * Allow Xechiros to procreate